 VCU Lipidomics/Metabolomics Shared Resource

 The VCU Lipidomics/Metabolomics Shared Resource (VLMC) is a key focal point for development of a sustainable critical mass of expertise in lipid signaling and state-of-the-art analytical techniques.

 - Core Overview

-This VCU Lipidomics/Metabolomics Shared Resource (VLMC) is a key focal point for development of a sustainable critical mass of expertise in lipid signaling and state of the art analytical techniques.
-The objective/goal of the VLMC is to provide cost effective and highly quantitative lipid and small metabolite analyses for MCC members.
+The objective/goal of the VCU Lipidomics/Metabolomics Shared Resource (VLMC) is to provide cost-effective and highly quantitative lipid and small metabolite analyses for Massey Cancer Center members.
 The resource director and/or staff also provide: consultative services for experimental design and data interpretation, education to certify end-users in the use of the equipment, operator-assisted analysis, and instrument maintenance.
 The VLMC is a centralized resource located in newly renovated space on the 2nd floor of Sanger Hall in rooms 2-012 and 2-006 with additional space containing freezers for longer term storage in 2-010.
-The facility is within close walking distance of the MCC, and standard hours for the facility are 9:00 am until 5:00 pm, Monday through Friday with certified users have access to the facility 24 hours per day, 7 days per week.
+The facility is within close walking distance of the Massey Cancer Center, and standard hours for the facility are 9:00 am until 5:00 pm, Monday through Friday, and certified users have access to the facility 24 hours per day, 7 days per week.

 The facility is built around four tandem triple quadrupole/linear ion trap mass spectrometers, two high-end AB SCIEX 4000 QTRAPs, an AB SCIEX 5500 QTRAP, and an AB SCIEX 6500 QTRAP.
 These instruments have the necessary resolution and sensitivity for a broad range of qualitative and quantitative lipid and metabolite analyses required for exhaustive characterization of lipid signaling molecules and metabolic pathways (see included Table for lipid classes analyzed by the VLMC).
 The lipidomics facility provides both qualitative and quantitative analysis of lipid species utilizing high-performance liquid chromatography tandem mass spectrometry (LC-MS/MS).
 The AB SCIEX 4000 QTRAPs are mainly utilized for the analysis of high-level lipids (e.g. SM, S1P (in serum), ceramides, LPA, CL, etc...).
 The 5500 and 6500 QTRAPs are used for eicosanoids allowing us to analyze 157 of these lipids in a single run and for examining low abundant lipids and protein-lipid interactions due to their high sensitivity.